claudiocastello/edX-MITx-6.00.2x/PSET4/problems4.md

 If you are still confused about R^2 , its [wikipedia page](https://en.wikipedia.org/wiki/Coefficient_of_determination) has a good explanation about its use/how to calculate it.

 Note: If you want to use numpy arrays, you should import numpy as np and use np.METHOD_NAME in your code.
 Unfortunately, pylab does not work with the grader.

+## Problem 3

+We have learned how to obtain a numerical metric for evaluation.
+Visualizing our data samples along with fitting curves can also help us figure out the goodness of obtained models.
+In this problem, we will integrate the numerical metrics and visualization for a comprehensive evaluation.

+Implement function evaluate_models_on_training.
+This function takes as input your data samples (x and y) and the list of models (which are lists of coefficients obtained from generate_models) that you want to apply to your data.

+This function should generate a figure for each model.
+In this figure, you are to plot your data along with your best fit curve, and report on the goodness of the fit with the R^2 value.
+When you are writing this function try to make your graph match the following format:

+    Plot the data points as individual blue dots
+    Plot your model as a red solid line
+    Include a title and label your axes
+    Your title should include the value of your model and the R^2 degree of this model.
+Your title could be longer than your graph.
+To fix that you can add "\n", which adds a newline to your string, in your title when you concatenate several pieces of information (e.g., title = string_a + "\n" + string_b ).

+After you finish writing the function, you have all the components needed to start generating data samples from the raw temperature records and investigate the trend.
+Run the following code at the bottom ps4.py.